An RD Explains How Chocolate Can Be Healthy & The Best Ways To Use It

-While chocolate may be synonymous with love and romance (not to mention deliciousness), it isn't always thought of as healthy.
+Chocolate is synonymous with comfort foods and desserts—and thus, not always thought of as healthy.
 But, despite its sugary reputation, there are some forms of chocolate that are good for you.
 You probably know that dark chocolate is better than milk chocolate, but did you know raw chocolate takes the cake when it comes to healthy chocolates?
 Raw chocolate includes cacao nibs, butter, paste, and powder.
 Here's everything you need to know about the healthiest way to eat chocolate.

 Where does chocolate come from?